alejandrasanchezv/smartWaterPark/README.md

 - **Actuators:** array with each actuator assigned to this ride by this strategy:
 	- **Valve:** used to insert more wáter to the ride – becomes activated when the water level is too low
 	- **Activator:** used to insert more chemicals (chlorine) to the water – becomes activated when the ph sensor measures a high PH level
+ - **Strategies:** array with each value obatained by the sensors and actuators on a specific park ride, it also contains the threshold value for each sensor reading
+	- **ph threshold:** float - maximum ideal ph level before needing to activate the chlorine valve
+  	- **water threshold:** float - minimum ideal water level before needing to activate the water valve
 ```
 “waterControl" = {
 	“state”: True/False,